Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Conclusions

 Intermittency in low-dimensional deterministic dynamical systems is well-known to occur through a saddle-node bifurcation, beyond which an attractor fixed point no longer exists, allowing intermittent bursts of chaos \cite{pomeau1980intermittent}.
-Just at the bifurcation, the relaxation toward the marginal fixed point follows a power-law form in $1/t$, which is similar, although not strictly identical, to Eq. (\ref{ansatz2}) for our boundary case.
+Just at this bifurcation, the relaxation toward the marginal fixed point follows a power-law form in $1/t$, which is similar although not strictly identical to Eq. (\ref{ansatz2}) for our boundary case.
 The $1/t$ relaxation at the edge of intermittency in deterministic systems corresponds to a critical slowing down, which is generic at bifurcation points and contrasts with the usual exponential evolution of perturbations elsewhere.
-In our random walk model, however, the relaxation at the edge of intermittency is faster than the one in the \lq\lq regular" localized phase: the reason is that the latter phase is also critical and characterized by a power-law with a smaller exponent $|\nu|$.
-Hence it is more adequate to talk here about a critical speed-up when the intermittency threshold is approached.
+In our random walk model, however, the relaxation at the edge of intermittency is faster than the one of the \lq\lq regular" localized phase: the reason is that the latter phase is also critical and characterized by a power-law with a smaller exponent $|\nu|$.
+Hence, it is more adequate to talk here about a critical speed-up when the intermittency threshold is approached.

-Many theoretical questions remain pending, such as a proper description of intermittent localization and of the surprisingly simple exponential distribution of localization times.
-It would be also instructive to investigate the role of memory decay on the properties of the monkey walk in more complex and time dependent environments.
+Many theoretical questions remain pending, such as a proper description of intermittent localization and the surprisingly simple exponential distribution of localization times.
+In addition, it would be instructive to investigate the role of memory decay on the properties of the monkey walk (in particular the critical speed-up effect) in dimension two or larger, or when the underlying process is a L\'evy flight.
+More complex, time dependent environments should also be considered.

 \acknowledgements We thank Fabiola Monserrat P\'erez Rubio for technical support in the elaboration of Fig. \ref{fig:pheno}, and Alberto Robledo for discussions.
 DB acknowledges support from CONACYT (Mexico) grant Ciencia de Frontera 2019/10872.